renzlander/DS-Calculator/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+To learn more about Next.js, take a look at the following resources:

+- [Flowbite Documentation](https://flowbite.com/docs/getting-started/introduction/) - learn about the Flowbite components in HTML form
+- [Flowbite React Documentation](https://flowbite-react.com/docs/getting-started/introduction) - learn about the Flowbite React components, and speed-uo your build!.

 ## Deploy on Vercel